sailfishos/docs.sailfishos.org/Support/Help_Articles/Sailfish_X_Licence/README.md

     Check the availability of updates in "Settings > System > Sailfish OS updates" by pulling down "Check for updates".
 If you need guidance read the document **[Updating Sailfish OS](/Support/Help_Articles/Updating_Sailfish_OS/)**.

-2.  **Android™ App Support**
+2.  **Android™ AppSupport**

     Allows installing Android app stores which in turn makes it possible to install actual Android apps.
-The main control item of Android™ App Support can be found at the end of the Settings app.
+The main control item of Android™ AppSupport can be found at the end of the Settings app.

 3.  **Microsoft Exchange support**